slcs-jsc/mptrac/docs/manual/apps/atm_init.md

 | INIT_LAT1 | Release latitude range end | 0 |
 | INIT_DLAT | Release latitude interval | 1 |

-Followings are some optional parameters for controlling the release of air parcels:
+The following optional parameters can be used for controlling the release of air parcels:

 * INIT_REP: This parameter controls the number of air parcels in each release position.
 The default value is 1.
 * INIT_MASS: Total release mass [kg].
 The default value is 0.